Understanding The Differences Between Limited Tort And Full Tort

 Limited Tort Insurance

 With limited tort insurance, there are limitations on what a driver can recover after an accident.
-This type of coverage only allows an individual to sue for financial losses such as:
+This type of coverage only allows an individual to sue for financial losses such as vehicle damage, lost wages and medical expenses not covered by insurance.

 Full Tort Insurance